 Water additives are not always an ideal choice for every pet.
 Cats, for example, generally don’t drink nearly enough water, as they are instinctually built to get moisture from their diets.
 For pets that just don’t drink enough, the effects will be significantly muted and possibly completely ineffective.

-Another factor to consider that may affect the efficacy of a water additive is the cleanliness of the bowl or dish in which the water is offered in.
+Another factor to consider that may affect the efficacy of a water additive is the cleanliness of the bowl or dish in which the water is offered.
 Water bowls should be cleaned weekly to prevent bacteria build-up.

 Plastic or rubber bowls should be exchanged for metal, ceramic or glass to prevent further bacteria that can fester in the cracks and scratches of the material.